Ricardicus/recurrent-neural-net/README.md

     -r  : read a previously trained network, the name of which is currently configured to be 'lstm_net.net'.
     -lr : learning rate that is to be used during training, see the example above.
     -it : the number of iterations used for training (not to be confused with epochs).
+    -it : the number of epochs used for training (not to be confused with iterations).
     -mb : mini batch size.
     -dl : decrease the learning rate over time, according to lr(n+1) <- lr(n) / (1 + n/value).
-    -st : number of iterations between how the network is continously stored during training (.json and .net).
+    -st : number of iterations between how the network is stored during training.
+If 0 only stored once after training.
     -out: number of characters to output directly, note: a network and a datafile must be provided.
     -L  : Number of layers, may not exceed 10
     -N  : Number of neurons in every layer